Contents Of This Page - Quickly Find Your Way

 Additionally, a good singer does not smoke or try not to, since smoking will take its toll on the voice and make it dry and hoarse.
 Excessive alcohol consumption does not sit well with taking care of a singing voice either.
 Simply put, you don’t abuse your good singing voice.
 You don’t have to be told of what happened to one of the most powerful singers in the last century, the late Whitney Houston.

-Regardless of whether you have just begun singing lessons for beginners or have already been singing for some time but want to improve, tracking your progress as a singer is one of the most important things you can do.
+Regardless of whether you have just begun singing lessons or have already been singing for some time but want to improve, tracking your progress as a singer is one of the most important things you can do.
 Recording yourself singing a song regularly, and especially during a performance, will help you improve your vocal tone and give you ideas on new techniques.

 Becoming aware of yourself as a singer means you can be objective about what your strengths and weaknesses are.
 Hearing yourself on recordings can tell you not only if you are singing with the appropriate volume or right tone but allowing prompt correction of what you may have been doing too little/too much of.
 When you track your progress this way, you can improve at a much faster rate.